ibexa/documentation-developer/docs/guide/file_management.md

 Three UrlDecorator services are introduced:

-- `ezpublish.core.io.prefix_url_decorator` used by the binary data handlers to decorate all URIs sent out by the API.
+- `Ibexa\Core\IO\UrlDecorator\AbsolutePrefix` used by the binary data handlers to decorate all URIs sent out by the API.
 Uses `AbsolutePrefix`.
-- `ezpublish.core.io.image_fieldtype.legacy_url_decorator` used via the UrlRedecorator by various legacy elements (Converter, Storage Gateway, etc.) to generate its internal storage format for URIs.
+- `Ibexa\Core\IO\UrlDecorator\Prefix` used via the UrlRedecorator by various legacy elements (Converter, Storage Gateway, etc.) to generate its internal storage format for URIs.
 Uses a `Prefix`, not an `AbsolutePrefix`, meaning that no leading / is added.

-In addition, a UrlRedecorator service, `ezpublish.core.io.image_fieldtype.legacy_url_redecorator`, uses both decorators above to convert URIs between what is used on the new stack, and what format legacy expects (relative urls from the ezpublish root).
+In addition, a UrlRedecorator service, `Ibexa\Core\IO\UrlDecorator\Prefix`, uses both decorators above to convert URIs between what is used on the new stack, and what format legacy expects (relative urls from the ezpublish root).